GhostWriters/DockSTARTer/docs/basics/faq.md

 ## Ouroboros/Watchtower FAQ

-### When I run `ds -c` and it recreates some of the containers is thats because they have had updates from last run?
+### When I run `ds -c` and it recreates some of the containers, is that because they have had updates from last run?

 With Ouroboros (or Watchtower) your containers will be updated to the latest images automatically.
 However, docker-compose has no idea what's updated, docker-compose keeps track of things independently from Ouroboros/Watchtower.
-Additionally, Ouroboros/Watchtower doesn't update docker-compose's method of tracking, therefore, compose might "recreate" containers that are already up to date.
+Additionally, Ouroboros/Watchtower don't update docker-compose's method of tracking, therefore, compose might "recreate" containers that are already up to date.
 This is not a big deal it's basically just a container restart, and you were planning on running `ds -c` expecting some kind of updates anyway.

 ## General troubleshooting help